Create unit tests

 Create config

 You write Dynatrace Apps in TypeScript, which Jest can't understand by default.
-And Dynatrace Apps use the Strato design system, which requires some custom config to be testable.
-To support both, you'll need to create create a jest.config.ts
+Dynatrace Apps use the Strato design system, which requires custom configurations to be testable.
+To support both, you'll need to create a jest.config.ts

 file in the root directory with the following code: